 The SEO tools are pretty good at picking up inferences that suggest an update.
 But in most cases, we have no time to prepare and no idea as to what the update has changed.

 This time we know.
 It’s a strange position for web admins to be in.
 We know what we need to do to get our website ready for the next big algorithm update.
-This time, Google has shifted the focus to user experience.
+This time, Google has shifted its focus to user experience.

 Is your website ready?

-Natalka Antoniuk, Content Writer for Quadrant2Design, shares everything she knows to help you get ready for Google’s user experience (UX) update.
+Natalka Antoniuk, the Content Writer for Quadrant2Design, shares everything she knows to help you get ready for Google’s user experience (UX) update.

 #1.
 What do we know about Google’s Algorithm?